littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Business Lobby (Not Democratic, no Workers' Councils) - This society's economy is dominated by entrenched business interests that benefit from lucrative kickback contracts, regulatory loopholes, and wage suppression. (+5% mineral and energy output)

-Chivalry (Imperial, Militarist) - Ideals of martial valor and honorable conduct define ruling class culture. (+20% army morale, +1 military leader levels)
+Chivalry (Imperial authority or Aristocratic Elite, Militarist) - Ideals of martial valor and honorable conduct define ruling class culture. (+1 military leader levels, allows building building Warrior Halls that improve armies and add Knight jobs.
+Knights increase naval cap, spawn defense armies, decrease crime, and produce planet stability.)

 Lifelong Learning (Democratic and Pacifist) - This society values public education so strongly that opportunities for learning and development are made available throughout citizens' lives. (+1 governor and scientist skill levels, +15% leader experience gain)